harishfysx/ApScraping1/readme.md

 readme.md

-1. It pulls up the latest videos from www.ap7am.com
+1. It pulls up the latest video image files of latest videos from ap7am.com